 In June 2012, Act 767 merging ATC and SLCC into a new institution was signed by Governor Bobby Jindal, and the LCTCS Board of Supervisors approved the merger effective July 1, 2012.
 The “new” comprehensive SLCC enrolled more than 7,600 students in the Fall 2012 semester.
 In June 2013, the Southern Association of Colleges and Schools granted approval of the merger and continued full accreditation of SLCC.
 Through a statewide realignment in 2017 and 2018, SLCC expanded its educational footprint to campuses in Morgan City and Houma.

-South Louisiana Community College currently offers more than 50 programs, leading to associate degrees, technical diplomas, and certificates, to 15,000 students annually.
+South Louisiana Community College currently offers more than 50 programs, leading to associate degrees, technical diplomas, and certificates, to almost 12,000 students annually.
 The College also offers a wide range of non-credit instruction and training.
 The College is proud of its history and looks forward to continuing to provide outstanding educational opportunities for students throughout the greater Acadiana region.

 - Annual Public Notice